Look Up Kern County Public Records for Free: Search Anyone

 Source: California Megan’s Law Website16

-Bureau of Prisons (BOP)—The BOP oversees all facilities that house offenders convicted of federal crimes nationwide.
+Federal Bureau of Prisons (BOP)—The BOP oversees all facilities that house offenders convicted of federal crimes nationwide.
 It has a database of incarcerated inmates and those who have been released since 1982 and can be accessed at no cost using the Federal Inmate Locator Tool.17

 A screenshot of the BOP inmate locator offered by the Federal Bureau of Prisons, where the user can obtain a parolee database to find a subject’s historical parole details at the federal level.